H.E. Sheikh Suhail Al Maktoum Presents National Sports Strategy At The Sport Industry Forum

-ABU DHABI, UAE - 04.10.2023: His Excellency Sheikh Suhail Bin Butti Al Maktoum, Executive Director of the Sports Development Sector at the General Authority of Sports, began the Sport Industry Forum today with a presentation on the National Sports Strategy - 2031.
+ABU DHABI, UAE: His Excellency Sheikh Suhail Bin Butti Al Maktoum, Executive Director of the Sports Development Sector at the General Authority of Sports, began the Sport Industry Forum today with a presentation on the National Sports Strategy – 2031.

 The strategy was presented to over 350 senior attendees working in sport, community, health and education, who gathered at the WB Abu Dhabi by Hilton on Yas Island.